-In This Video, Learn More About The Importance of Live Traceability
+In This Video, Learn About the Power of Live Traceability

 Derived Requirements Traceability is a form of requirements management focused on tracing requirements that aren’t explicitly defined in higher-level requirements, but which are necessary for meeting them and for making the overall system work as expected.